admbtski/miglee/apps/web/docs/architecture-todos.md

 hooks/
 ├── use-cooldown.tsx
 ├── use-debounced-value.tsx
-├── use-intent-permissions.ts  ← Should be in features/intents/hooks/
+├── use-event-permissions.ts  ← Should be in features/events/hooks/
 ├── use-locale-path.ts
 ├── use-outside-click.tsx
 ├── use-plan-access.ts         ← Should be in features/billing/hooks/